MicrosoftDocs/Devices-docs/surface-hub/conditional-access-for-surface-hub.md

  - Client apps - Mobile apps and desktop

 ## Access controls ##
 The Surface Hub device account isn't compatible with Conditional Access policies requiring the below types of Grant and Session Access controls.
-The device accounts for all Surface Hubs needs to be [excluded](#exclude-device-account-from-unsupported-conditional-access-policies) from such policies.
+The device accounts for all Surface must be [excluded](#exclude-device-account-from-unsupported-conditional-access-policies) from such policies.

 #### Grant ####
 - Require multifactor authentication